diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/SPEECH_PART_10.md

 # Part X: The Horizon

 We have journeyed far.
-From the recognition of our limits to the declaration of our creative power.
-We have learned the language of creation, stood in the Workshop's light, consulted the Oracle, and worked the Forge.
-We have built our bridges, stood behind our foundation of trust, and finally, we have gazed into the intricate web of the Nexus.
+From the recognition of our limits to the declaration of our sovereign power.
+We have learned the language of command, stood in the Throne Room's light, consulted the Oracle, and worked the Forge.
+We have built our bridges, stood behind our foundation of power, and finally, we have gazed into the intricate web of the Nexus.

 We have given you the tools to architect a new reality.